 Fishing is the main industry in Grundarfjörður town, but tourism is a growing industry as well here.
 The population of Grundarfjörður is around 1,000 people.

 I have relatives here and have often camped at the campsite at Kverná, which is owned by my father's cousins.
-I have written a lot more information on Grundarfjörður town in my travel-blog the Magical Snæfellsnes peninsula in West-Iceland - Part IV.
+I have written a lot more information about Grundarfjörður town in my travel-blog the Magical Snæfellsnes peninsula in West-Iceland - Part IV.
 Including the church and more interesting things to see and do in this lovely town.

 In this travel-blog, I am mainly focusing on Mt.
 Kirkjufell and the Kirkjufellsfoss waterfall.